Peugeot 3008 - Reliability and safety

 Unfortunately, the 3008 was crash tested by Euro NCAP long ago in 2016, and the test criteria has changed so much in the interim that this rating has expired.
 That’s not to say the 3008 wouldn’t protect you well in a collision, but a host of newer rivals tested under the latest criteria, such as the Kia Sportage and Renault Austral, are likely to protect you even better.

-The Peugeot 3008 gets a two-year unlimited mileage warranty from the factory, plus an extra year from the dealer, ading up to a total of three years.
-That matches the industry standard, which is mainly only beaten by Kia’s seven-year and Toyota and Hyundai’s five-year warranties.
+The Peugeot 3008 has a two-year unlimited mileage warranty from the factory and an extra year from the dealer, adding up to three years.
+That matches the industry standard, although it can't match Kia’s seven-year cover and Toyota's ten-year package.

 In this review

 - 1Peugeot 3008 reviewThe Peugeot 3008 is a front-running crossover that offers a spacious, upmarket cabin and plenty of kit

 - 2Engines, performance and driveEfficient engines and a composed ride both work in the Peugeot 3008's favour

 - 3MPG, CO2 and Running CostsThere’s a broad range of frugal petrol, diesel and hybrid engines for the Peugeot 3008